eikek/docspell/website/site/content/docs/features/_index.md

 - Everything stored in a SQL database: PostgreSQL, MariaDB or H2
   - H2 is embedded, a "one-file-only" database, avoids installing db servers
+- Choose a [file backend](@/docs/configure/file-backends.md) to store files right in the database, in a S3 compatible storage or also use the filesystem directly
 - Support for encrypted PDFs
 - Files supported:
   - Documents: